ba-st/Willow/docs/Interaction-Affordances.md

   })
 }
 ```
-where `Willow.callServer` it's built on top of standard AJAX support, configuring some basic stuff including the error handling.
+where `Willow.callServer` is built on top of standard AJAX support, configuring some basic stuff including the error handling.

 ![Combined Interaction](images/Server Evaluation.gif)

 This AJAX function has a counterpart callback on the server that will evaluate the user provided block.

-Sometimes you want to do some conditional stuff when the AJAX call returns to the browser.
-You can do that using `determineBehaviorByEvaluating:`.
-This affordance is similar to `evaluate:` but injects into the block a response object that you can use to configure additional behavior to happen in the browser when the AJAX call returned.
+Sometimes you want the return of the AJAX call to vary depending on what happens in the server.
+To do that you use `determineBehaviorByEvaluating:`.
+This affordance is similar to `evaluate:` but injects into the block a response object that you can configure to determine what happens when the AJAX call returned.
 For example:
 ```smalltalk
 button onTrigger determineBehaviorByEvaluating: [:response |